alphagov/forms/research/2023-11-10-Confirmation_Emails.md

 # Confirmation emails

+## 2023-11-10 / Sprint 40

+## Aims
+- Understand the needs of form creators to provide information to form fillers after submission.
+- Test the usability of content on confirmation emails as part of the form building journey.
+- Understand the needs of form processors for information provided to form completers after submitting a form.

+## Users
+- Civil Servants
+- 8 users

+## Methodology
+- Usability Testing and Interview

 ## Key Headlines

 - The current design for confirmation emails was welcomed by users.
 It might not fully meet all of their particular needs, but no issues were identified with implementing it.